Categories of Membership

 - Be leading investigator-initiated Moores Cancer Center clinical trial

-- Have a leadership position in NCI National Clinical Trials Network/COG studies (National PI or Study Chair, PI on U10 grant, NCTN Committee Chair)
+- Have a leadership position in NCI National Clinical Trials Network/COG studies (National or Institutional PI or Study Chair, PI on U10 grant, NCTN Committee Chair)

 - Have a Moores Cancer Center leadership role to organize an essential activity or service, as appointed by the center director